Tredoku Patterns: Some unachievable small parameters

 \section{Some unachievable small parameters}

 In this section, we compete the proof of Theorem~\ref{thm:main} by showing that no tredoku pattern exists with $\tau$ tiles, $\rho$ runs of length $3$, and $\ell$ leaves when

 We begin the section by defining some terminology.
 First, by a \emph{run} in a pattern we mean a run of length $3$.
-Second, we assign a type to each tile in our patttern as follows. \begin{definition} Each tile in our pattern is the union of two equilateral triangles joined by a common edge.
+Second, we assign a type to each tile in our pattern as follows. \begin{definition} Each tile in our pattern is the union of two equilateral triangles joined by a common edge.
 Two tiles have the same \emph{type} when these edges are parallel.
 In Figure~\ref{fig:example} the types of tile are shaded differently: We say that the unshaded tiles are of \emph{top} type, the darkly shaded tiles are of \emph{left} type and the lightly shaded tiles are of \emph{right} type. \end{definition} These names match the apparent direction of the face corresponding to the tile, when we think as the shaded tiles representing a three-dimensional surface made from cubes, with light coming from above and from the right.
+For future reference, Figure~\ref{fig:topleftright} depicts an example of each tile type, without shading.

 Finally we define the direction of a run.
 Note that the common edges of adjacent tiles in a run are parallel, running in one of three directions.
 Since each type of tile has edges of two of the three possible directions, any run contains tiles of at most two types. \begin{definition} Let $a,b,c$ be a run. \begin{itemize} \item The run has \emph{direction $LR$} if each of the tiles $a$, $b$ and $c$ are either of left or of right type, and the common edges between adjacent tiles run north--south.
 We call such a run an $LR$-run. \item The run has \emph{direction $RT$} if each of the tiles $a$, $b$ and $c$ are either of right or of top type, and the common edges between adjacent tiles run southwest--northeast.
 We call such a run an $RT$-run. \item The run has \emph{direction $LT$} if each of the tiles $a$, $b$ and $c$ are either of left or of top type, and the common edges between adjacent tiles run northwest--southeast.
-We call such a run an $LT$-run. \end{itemize} \end{definition} The following lemma is easy to prove, and we use it below without comment: \begin{lemma} Let $\mathcal{T}$ be a pattern. \begin{itemize} \item[(i)] The runs in $\mathcal{T}$ in any fixed direction are pairwise disjoint. \item[(ii)] Any distinct runs in $\mathcal{T}$ are either disjoint, or intersect in a single tile. \end{itemize} \end{lemma}
+We call such a run an $LT$-run. \end{itemize} \end{definition} Note that every run (even a run consisting of just one type of tile) has exactly one direction.
+The following lemma is not difficult to prove, and we use it below without comment: \begin{lemma} Let $\mathcal{T}$ be a pattern. \begin{itemize} \item[(i)] The runs in $\mathcal{T}$ in any fixed direction are pairwise disjoint. \item[(ii)] Any distinct runs in $\mathcal{T}$ are either disjoint, or intersect in a single tile. \end{itemize} \end{lemma}

 The next lemma shows that various small parameter sets are not associated with a tredoku pattern.

 \begin{lemma} When

 no tredoku pattern $\mathcal{T}$ exists with $\tau$ tiles, $\rho$ runs of length $3$, and $\ell$ leaves. \end{lemma} \begin{proof} Suppose $(\tau,\rho,\ell)=(3,1,3)$.
 In this case, $\mathcal{T}$ must consist of a single run, consisting entirely of leaves.
 But this pattern can be disconnected by removing its middle tile, and so is not a tredoku pattern.
 (This pattern is a weak tredoku pattern.)
 So the lemma follows in this case.